-Autoscaling works best with runtime versions 3.4 and above.
+Autoscaling works best with Databricks Runtime 3.4 and above.

 When you select autoscaling, the cluster size is automatically adjusted between the minimum and a maximum number of worker limits during the cluster’s lifetime.

 During runtime, Databricks dynamically reallocates workers to account for the characteristics of your job.
 Certain parts of your pipeline may be more computationally demanding than others, and Databricks automatically adds additional workers during these phases of your job (and removes when they’re no longer needed).

 Autoscaling makes it easier to achieve high cluster utilization, because you don’t need to provision the cluster to match a workload.
 This applies especially to workloads whose requirements change over time (like exploring a dataset during the course of a day), but it can also apply to a one-time shorter workload whose provisioning requirements are unknown.
 Autoscaling thus offers two advantages: